 Provided that you meet our eligibility criteria for the role you are applying you will be able to apply.
 However, Provisional Statement of Results, school reports or ‘results-day’ information slips will not be accepted as formal evidence of your education qualifications.

-We will require you to provide us with your Original Certificates or a Final Certifying Statement of Results, for all qualifications that you are presenting.
+We will require you to provide us with a copy of your Original Certificates or a Final Certifying Statement of Results (if required), for all qualifications that you are presenting.
 Please contact your examination board now, in order to request either replacement certificates or a final certifying statement of results if you need.
-Some examination boards take a significant time to process these requests, and you may therefore miss a deadline which will exclude you from the recruitment process.
-Do not wait until you are instructed to present your education evidence to request any replacement evidence you may need.
+Some examination boards take a significant time to process these requests, and you may therefore miss the relevant deadlines set by Police Staff Recruitment which will in turn exclude you from the recruitment process.
+Do not wait until you are instructed to present your evidence to request any replacement documentation.